Refusal of medical assistance: Issues with refusal

-Most EMS providers operate on the principle of informed consent; that is, patients must know exactly what it is they are refusing, and what the possible consequences might be, in order to make a proper decision.
-This precludes parties who are intoxicated or otherwise incapable of making an informed decision, such as the mentally incompetent.
-Otherwise, agencies could release someone who was not able to understand what refusing might mean to their health.
+Refusal of Medical Assistance (RMA) is guided by the principle of informed consent, meaning patients must fully understand what they are refusing and the potential consequences of their decision.
+This ensures that only those capable of making informed decisions—mentally competent individuals—can refuse treatment.
+Patients who are intoxicated or otherwise incapable of understanding the implications of their refusal, such as those with cognitive impairments, cannot legally provide informed consent.
+Allowing such individuals to refuse treatment could result in serious risks to their health.

 For similar reasons, minors (those under the age of 18) are generally unable to refuse medical care.
-In these circumstances, the crew can elect to wait for a parent or other legal guardian, who is able to.
+In these circumstances, the EMS crew may choose to wait for a parent or legal guardian, who has the authority to make medical decisions on behalf of the child.

+When a parent refuses medical care for their child, this differs from an adult’s refusal of medical assistance because the decision is not made by the patient (the child) but by the parent or legal guardian acting on the child’s behalf.

-The refusal itself
+Documenting the refusal

-Ideally, the refusal is a form provided by and filled out by the agency and signed by multiple parties - usually the EMS agency itself, the patient (or his legal proxy or guardian), and a witness (ideally a police officer).
+Ideally, the refusal is a form provided by and filled out by the agency and signed by multiple parties - usually the EMS agency itself, the patient (or his legal proxy or guardian), and a witness (ideally a family member or police officer).
 A copy is attached to the patient care report or otherwise secured and retained by the agency, and another copy is usually given to the patient.

 The patient is advised of the risks of refusal, including the fact that their condition may worsen, and advised to call 9-1-1 or the emergency number without hesitation if they feel the need.